-Butser Hill and Oxenbourne Down are fine examples of chalk downland within the South Downs and are part of the Queen Elizabeth Country Park.
+Butser Hill is a fine example of chalk downland within the South Downs and are part of the Queen Elizabeth Country Park.

 The hills and valleys within the Butser complex provide an excellent area for walks, with stunning views from the highest point on the South Downs.